Prakhar2901/Indigo-Flight-Update/README.md

 - JSON body parsing is configured to handle incoming requests.

 2.Flight Data Handling:
--The server reads the flight data from flights.json using the fs module.
+- The server reads the flight data from flights.json using the fs module.
--The flight data is served through a GET request to /api/flights.
+- The flight data is served through a GET request to /api/flights.

 3.Flight Status Check:
 - A POST request to /api/check-flight checks the status of a specified flight.